Murder The Gold Standard of Criminal Defense

 Nevada County Murder Lawyer

 A murder conviction can result in the most serious penalties in Nevada County, including up to life in prison without parole.
 Although you will be offered a public defender, they likely won’t have much time to dedicate to your case.
-You need an experienced Nevada County murder attorney who can build you the strongest defense possible.
+You need an experienced murder attorney in Nevada County who can build you the strongest defense possible.

 Types of Murder Charges in Nevada County